An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Preliminaries

 \subsubsection{Two-oracle search}

-One of the most important quantum algorithmic primitives is Grover's algorithm, which solves the problem of \emph{oracle search}.
-Consider a set $M_0$ of elements that are easy to ``sample'' -- meaning that we can generate some superposition over the elements of $M_0$, where we think of the squared amplitudes as the sampling probabilities.
+One of the most important quantum algorithmic primitives is Grover's algorithm~\cite{Gro96}, which solves the problem of \emph{oracle search}.
+Consider a set $M_0$ of elements that are easy to ``sample'' --- meaning that we can generate some superposition over the elements of $M_0$, where we think of the squared amplitudes as the sampling probabilities.
 For a marked subset $M_1\subseteq M_0$, consider the problem of searching over $M_0$ for an element of $M_1$.
-If we can sample an element of $M_0$ in complexity ${\sf S}$, check membership in $M_1$ in complexity ${\sf C}$, and $\varepsilon$ is the probability that an element sampled from $M_0$ is in $M_1$, then there is a quantum algorithm~\cite{BHMT02} (see our~\Cref{lem:amplitude-amplification} for a slightly different ``fixed-point'' version) that finds an element of $M_1$ in complexity (neglecting constants):
+If we can sample an element of $M_0$ in complexity ${\sf S}$ and we can check membership in $M_1$ in complexity ${\sf C}$, then there is a quantum algorithm~\cite{BHMT02} (see~\Cref{lem:AA-without-knowing-norm} for a slightly different ``fixed-point'' version) that finds an element of $M_1$ in complexity (neglecting constants)